 The importance of a good description is immense.
 Remember that the better we understand your project, the closer the result will be to your goals.
 Try to look at your project from the standpoint of a person completely outside of your field of activity; it may bring some details you could have otherwise omitted to the surface.

 We’ve prepared a checklist for writing a perfect brief.
-It’s available anytime on https://belovdigital.agency/outlining-a-well-structured-website-brief/ – you can use it as a cheat sheet when writing your brief.
+Use it as a cheat sheet anytime when writing a brief.

 Learn more to fear less